gopi-cse/gopi-cse/README.md

 - 👀 Building dynamic, responsive web applications with Java, HTML, CSS, and JavaScript.
 Passionate about creating seamless user interfaces and optimized performance.
 - 🌱 I’m currently doing my UG degree in computer science engineering .
 - 💞️ I’m looking to collaborate on Java-based web applications and frontend projects.
-- 📫 How to reach me -mailme at gopikagopika1773@gmail.com
+- 📫 How to reach me -mail me at gopikagopika1773@gmail.com
 - 😄 Pronouns: she
 - ⚡ Fun fact: